Ferruccio Zanchi

 Ferruccio Zanchi (born 6 September 2006) is an Italian professional Motocross racer.
 Zanchi has competed in the FIM Motocross World Championship since making three wildcard appearances in the 2023 season.

-Since the 2024 season, Zanchi has been part of Honda's factory Team HRC squad.
+From 2024 to 2025, Zanchi was part of Honda's factory Team HRC squad.
 In his second season with the team, he won his first race in the MX2 class, securing his first podium at the same event.

+From the 2026 season, Zanchi joined Ducati's first factory team in the MX2 class of the Motocross World Championship, debuting the manufacturer's first 250cc motocross bike.

 Prior to racing at World Championship-level full-time, Zanchi scored six race wins in the European Motocross Championship, spread across the EMX125 and EMX250 classes.